I love going to concerts and I enjoy giving tips on how to dress for these events.

 When attending a classical concert, you will a variety of outfits in the audience.
 Generally, a symphony orchestra or concert choir attire means a dress for ladies and a suit for men.
 However, if you are at a university, it is likely that students there will not dress up at all.
-You might find people wearing jeans, a T-shirt, and flip flops.
+You might find people wearing jeans, a T-shirt, and flip-flops.
 Here are a few rules of thumb to avoid dressing inappropriately.

-- Formal/semi-formal attire if your ticket cost more than 40 dollars, you are in a large city, and the venue is a concert hall or theater.
+- Formal/semi-formal attire if your ticket costs more than 40 dollars, you are in a large city, and the venue is a concert hall or theater.
 You could get away with more casual, but don't try wearing a T-shirt.

 - Work casual if the classical concert is at a university and was free or very cheap.
 Chances are the musicians will be wearing suits and dresses, but you probably don't have to wear one.
-Still you should show some respect.
+Still, you should show some respect.

 - Dress down if the classical concert is an outdoor event, especially if you will be expected to sit on a lawn or bring lawn chairs.